UNSW-CEEM/nempy/paper.md

 # Summary

 Nempy is a python package for modelling the dispatch procedure of the Australian National Electricity Market (NEM).
+Electricity markets are a way of co-ordinating the supply of electricity by private firms.
+The NEM is a gross pool spot market that operates on 5 min dispatch basis.
+Described simply, this means all generator wishing to sell electricity must bid into the market every 5 minutes, market clearing proceeds by calculating the cheapest combination of generator dispatch to meet forecast demand at the end of 5 the minute dispatch interval.
+The price of electricity is set as the marginal cost of generation, which, under a simple market formulation, would be the cost of the next generation bid to be dispatched if demand for electricity were to increase.
+Real-world formulation requires significant additional adjustment in order to manage the technical complexity of securely and reliably operating an electricity grid.
+For example, in the case of the NEM additional markets for ancillary services have been introduced.
+One set of ancillary markets that have been integrated into the market dispatch procedure are the Frequency Control Ancillary Services (FCAS) markets.
+In these markets generators compete to provide the ability to rapidly change generation levels in order to stabilise the grid frequency.
-Simple models can be constructed using generator supply bids and electricity demand.
-More complete models can be constructed by using the inbuilt features to create multiple market regions, ramp rate limits, loss factors, Frequency Control Ancillary Service (FCAS) markets, FCAS trapezium constraints, dynamic interconnector loss models, generic constraints and fast start dispatch inflexibility profiles.
+Nempy is flexible in that it allows for formulation of very simple market models, for the formulation of market models of near real-world complexity, and at the various levels of intermediate complexity.
+Simple models can be constructed using just generator bids and electricity demand.
+More complete models can be constructed by using the inbuilt features to create multiple market regions, ramp rate limits, loss factors, FCAS markets, FCAS trapezium constraints, dynamic interconnector loss models, generic constraints and fast start dispatch inflexibility profiles.
 Outputs include market clearing prices, generator and scheduled load dispatch targets, FCAS enablement levels, unit FCAS availability levels, interconnector flows, interconnector losses and region net inflows.
-Potential uses include studying the drivers of dispatch outcomes in the NEM and as a component in larger electricity market models.
 Nempy is written in Python 3, and uses a relatively small number of first-order dependencies; pandas [@reback2020pandas; @mckinney-proc-scipy-2010], Numpy [@harris2020array], MIP-Python [@coin-orpython-mip], xmltodict [@xmltodict], and Requests [@psf].

 # Statement of need